-Within our educational services we monitor the progress of all pupils/young people throughout the year to review their academic progress.
-We also use a range of assessments with all the pupils/young people at various points including therapy standardised assessments and education assessment materials devised by the service as well as published assessment schemes.
-Our assessment materials are
+Within our educational services, we monitor the progress of all pupils/young people throughout the year to review their academic progress.
+We also use a range of assessments with all the pupils/young people at various points, including therapy-

-Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support to enable the pupil/young person to catch up.
-Examples of extra support include, one to one support, additional therapy provision, programmes of work, to identify areas of need and priorities to focus on.
+Where progress is insufficient, even if special educational needs have not been identified, we put extra support in place to enable the pupil/young person to catch up.
+Examples of extra support include one-to-one support, additional therapy provision, and programmes of work to identify areas of need and priorities to focus on.

-Some pupils/young people may continue to make slow progress, despite high-quality teaching and therapy targeted at their areas of weakness.
-For these pupils/young people, and in consultation with parents and carers, we will use a range of assessment tools to determine the cause of the difficulty.
-We are experienced in using a range of assessment tools linked to specific need, these include iASEND, phonics screening, spelling and grammar testing, Test for Reception of Grammar (TROG-2), British Ability Scales, Social Communication, Emotional Regulation and Transactional Support (SCERTS) and therapy outcome measures (TOMS).
+Some pupils/young people may continue to progress slowly despite high-quality teaching and therapy targeted at their areas of weakness.
+For these pupils/young people, and in consultation with parents and carers, we will use various assessment tools to determine the cause of the difficulty.
+We are experienced in using a range of assessment tools linked to specific needs; these include iASEND, phonics screening, spelling and grammar testing, Test for Reception of Grammar (TROG-2), British Ability Scales, Social Communication, Emotional Regulation and Transactional Support (SCERTS) and therapy outcome measures (TOMS).

-The purpose of this more detailed assessment is to understand what additional resources and different approaches are required to enable the pupil/young person to make better progress.
-These will be shared with parents, prioritised and reviewed regularly, and refined and revised if necessary.
+This more detailed assessment aims to understand what additional resources and different approaches are required to enable the pupil/young person to make better progress.
+These will be shared with parents, prioritised, reviewed regularly, and refined and revised if necessary.

-We will ensure that all therapists, teachers and support staff who work with the pupil are aware of the support to be provided and the teaching approaches to be used.
-This is part of our integrated approach to therapy, teaching and learning.
+We will ensure that all therapists, teachers, and support staff who collaborate with the pupil know the support and teaching approaches to be used.
+This is part of our integrated therapy, teaching, and learning approach.

-3 Information about the policies for making provision for pupils with special educational needs whether or not they have EHC Plans, including

-3a How the school/college evaluates the effectiveness of its provision for suchpupils/young people
+- Information about the policies for making provision for pupils with special educational needs, whether or not they have EHC Plans, including - 3a How the school/college evaluates the effectiveness of its provision for such pupils/young people

-Each review of the SEND priorities will be informed by the views of the pupil/young person, parents and staff, including therapy, medical and educational psychology professionals and the assessment information will show whether adequate progress is being made.
+Each review of the SEND priorities will be informed by the views of the pupil/young person, parents, and staff, including therapy, medical and educational psychology professionals, and the assessment information will show whether adequate progress is being made.